SiMuR-UO/.github/profile/README.md

 ## WearablePermedProject

-For technicals details go to [the WPM wik] (https://simur-uo.github.io/uniovi-simur-wearablepermed-wiki/)
+For technicals details go to [the WPM wiki](https://simur-uo.github.io/uniovi-simur-wearablepermed-wiki/)

 | PyPI  | About |  Repo  |  Cite |
 |-------|-----|-------|-------|